What is an indictable offence?

 - When deciding whether to consent to the jurisdiction of the Magistrates’ Court, particularly so in relation to contested indictable offences, it is crucial to consult with an experienced criminal lawyer.

 The indictable stream (or committal proceedings stream, as it is commonly known) is a more formal and systemised way of hearing what parliament considers to be a very serious charge.
 These types of matters will begin in the Magistrates Court, there will be a filing hearing, committal mention, committal hearing and then the matter will be committed to the Count or Supreme Court.
+These types of matters will usually be heard in Melbourne and that is why it is handy to engage a criminal lawyer based in the Melbourne CBD.

 Whilst Section 325 of the Crimes Act 1958 suggests a breakdown of indictable offences into indictable charges and serious indictable charges, designating a serious indictable offence as a charge carrying a maximum of five years’ imprisonment, it is unhelpful to look at serious indictable charges this way, as most indictable offences already carry a penalty of five years or more.